azalahmadkhan/azalahmadkhan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 I am an incoming first-year PhD student in [Computer Science and Engineering](https://cse.umn.edu/) at the [University of Minnesota](https://twin-cities.umn.edu/).
 At UMN, I am fortunate to be co-advised by [Dr. Ali Anwar](https://chalianwar.github.io/) and [Dr. Jon Weissman](https://www-users.cse.umn.edu/~weiss039/).
 My research is partially funded by the Departmental GAGE Fellowship.
-Prior to joining UMN, I spent four beautiful years completing undergraduate studies at the [Indian Institute of Technology (IIT), Guwahati](https://www.iitg.ac.in/), India.
+Prior to joining UMN, I spent four beautiful years completing undergraduate studies at the [Indian Institute of Technology (IIT) Guwahati](https://www.iitg.ac.in/), India.

 During my undergraduate studies, I worked with [Dr. Debanga Raj Neog](https://debanga.github.io/) on my Bachelor Thesis on Large Language Models (LLMs).
 I also worked with [Dr. Ali Anwar](https://chalianwar.github.io/) on Personalization and Optimization in Federated Learning, and with [Dr. Rohitash Chandra](https://research.unsw.edu.au/people/dr-rohitash-chandra) on ML and optimization.